-- after transmitting the first data packet to the system and while audio data corresponding to the sound recording is still being transmitted, transmitting a second data packet to the system, the second data packet comprises a video image specification that specifies a visual complement for the channel. - 4.
-The method of claim 1, further comprising: - selecting the sound recording prior to transmitting, from the first transmission system to the second transmission system, said audio data; and - in response to selecting said sound recording, transmitting to a video subsystem a trigger message, wherein the trigger message comprises an identifier associated with said selected sound recording.
+after transmitting the data packet to the receiving system and while audio data corresponding to the song is being transmitted, transmitting to the receiving system a second data packet for the song, wherein the second data packet specifies one or more media asset identifiers, each of which identifies one or more media assets, said second data packet further comprising the song information associated with the song.

+4. The method of claim 1, further comprising:

+- selecting the song prior to transmitting, from the first transmission system to the second transmission system, said audio data; and - in response to selecting said song, transmitting to a video subsystem a trigger message, wherein the trigger message comprises an identifier associated with said selected song.

-5. The method of claim 4, wherein the video subsystem is configured to generate a video image specification based, at least in part, on pre-defined configuration data and information included in the trigger message.
+12. In step 1612, video subsystem 104 accesses data structure 40 configured to generate the data based, at least in part, on pre-defined configuration data and information included in the trigger message.